-First locate the LiveFeed files in your library.
-Type "livefeed" into the search box and you will see: LiveFeed - Rane SL3 Aux In LiveFeed - Rane SL3 Aux In (Gated) -x dB.
+LiveFeed - Rane SL 3 Aux In LiveFeed - Rane SL 3 Aux In (Gated) -24db First locate the LiveFeed files in your library.
+Type "livefeed" into the search box and you will see:

+LiveFeed - Rane SL 3 Aux In

+LiveFeed - Rane SL 3 Aux In (Gated) -xx dB.

-Load the desired LiveFeed file to either Deck.
-The waveforms will start to build in the track overview and main waveform display as the input is recorded, you can now use the recording as normal.
+Load the desired LiveFeed file to any Deck.
+To begin recording, start the Virtual Deck playing.
+The waveforms will start to build in the track overview and main waveform display as the Aux input is being recorded, you can now use the recording as normal.
 Performing a needle drop on the record brings the playhead back to the "now" position in the audio stream.